itamarc/action-itemplate-ghpages/README.md

 If you want to publish some additional content, you need to add them to the `content_to_copy` option.
 This can be used, for example, to copy images referenced in the `README.md` file.
+If this content includes other Markdown files, you may want to set the `convert_md_to_html` option to 'true' to not only convert the files but also convert the links to them from ".md" to ".html", in all these files and in the `README.html` file as well.

 You can also want to automatically copy the `README.md` file from the `master` branch to the `gh-pages` branch.
 To do that, see the [**Tips**](#tips) section below.